Everything you need to know about commercial intercom systems

 Video calling significantly improves security at your commercial building by letting tenants see who’s at the door before granting them access.
 That’s why it’s a great idea to invest in video intercom systems for offices.

 Why you need a commercial intercom system

 When you think of intercom systems, you might associate them with apartment buildings.
 But intercoms aren’t limited to multifamily properties — commercial buildings need to accommodate visitors and manage access, too!

-But other building entry solutions — like video doorbells and access control systems — just won’t cut it.
+But other building entry solutions — like video doorbells, buzzers, and access control systems — just won’t cut it.
 Video doorbells might work well in single-family homes, but they don’t have a directory to look up tenants or a door release mechanism to grant access remotely.
 And even the best access control systems only manage access for tenants and property staff — they can’t accommodate visitor access.